ioquatix/markly/readme.md

 This code base was originally forked from [Commonmarker](https://github.com/gjtorikian/commonmarker) before they switched from `cmark-gfm` (C) to `comrak` (Rust).
 The original implementation provided access to the abstract syntax tree (AST), which is useful for building tools on top of Markdown.
-The Rust implementation does not provide this functionality, and so this fork was created to continue to provide these (and more) features.
+The Rust implementation did not provide this functionality, and so this fork was created to continue to provide these (and more) features.

+It should be noted that `commonmarker` re-introduced AST access, but the original C implementation in this fork is [3-4x faster at processing Markdown into HTML](https://github.com/gjtorikian/commonmarker?tab=readme-ov-file#benchmarks) and has a more advanced HTML generation and AST processing features.

 ## Usage